ayhamhasan6-spec/FourSeasonApp/README.md

 ### 2. **Flight Bookings & Management** ✈️
 - Search and book flights tailored to your preferences (price, duration, airlines).
 - Real-time flight status updates and notifications.
-- Store digital copies of your tickets securely within the app.

 ### 3. **Hajj & Umrah Planning** 🕋
 - Dedicated section for Hajj and Umrah travelers.
 - Guidance on necessary permits, accommodations, and schedules.
-- Integration with trusted travel agencies for seamless arrangements.

 ### 4. **Taxi Booking for Airport Transfers** 🚖
 - Pre-book taxis or ride-sharing services to take you to/from the airport.